emersonmellado/nodebcjan6_2020/css.md

 * In this case the browser will try to use the first value (Times new roman or arial depending the case)
 * We can add a different font family that might be similar to the previous one just in case the first one doesn't work
-* Finaly we add a third option with a generic font-family to make the text look the way we want in some way
+* Finally we add a third option with a generic font-family to make the text look the way we want in some way

 ### Web Fonts
 * Web fonts are a CSS feature that allows you to specify font files to be downloaded along with your website as it is accessed